vivekkushalch/flash-orm/docs/reference/cli.md

 flash gen
 ```

-Generates code based on your `flash.config.json` configuration for Go, TypeScript/JavaScript, and Python.
+Generates code based on your `flash.toml` configuration for Go, TypeScript/JavaScript, and Python.

+---

 ### `flash studio`